Colloquy99/CSVP/README.md

 ----------------------------------------------------

 ### In-game MCM options:
-CSVP should have no required MCM options to be selected unless you are a controller user; to use a controller you will set the Dual Wield Block Key of the Valhalla Combat MCM from V to L1, and run the Controller Config (ON) recording in MCM Recorder.
-To disable simply run those steps backwards, see the FAQ in our Discord for video instructions if needed.
+CSVP should have no required MCM options to be selected unless you are a controller user; to use a controller you will set the Dual Wield Block Key of the Valhalla Combat MCM from V to L1, run the Controller Config (ON) recording in MCM Recorder, and lastly Open & Close the moreHUD MCM.
+To disable simply run those steps backwards (moreHUD step excluded), see the FAQ in our Discord for video instructions if needed.

 You are welcome to change any/all others to achieve your desired setup.